 Senior Research Software Engineer

 Elliott's research is at the technical end of the department's spectrum.
 His focus is on building sites that bring a new level of interactivity to work with data that is often fuzzy and confusing.

 Neil came to the Department of Digital Humanities as a Research Developer in 2011 to help guide development in the spatial turn that DH research was undergoing at that time.

-Software Developer & Systems AdministratorAfter completing his MSc in Bioinformatics at KCL, Brian joined the
+Senior Research Software Engineer & Systems AdministratorAfter completing his MSc in Bioinformatics at KCL, Brian joined the

 Department of Digital Humanities in 2013 as a Research Developer

 working on two projects - “The Art of Making” and “The Making of

 Research Software Project Manager

 Pamela Mellen manages a large portfolio of KDL projects, coordinating between the KDL development team and our range of external partners.
 She has worked at King's since 2012, where she developed a solid background in research management before moving across to the newly formed Digital Lab in 2016.